sillsdev/TheCombine/docs/deploy/README.md

 # How To Deploy TheCombine Application

 This document describes how to build and deploy *TheCombine* project.
-It is designed to run on an Intel NUC, for use in the field, or on the demonstration server, thecombine.languagetechnology.org.
+It is designed to run on an Intel NUC, for use in the field, or on the live server, https://thecombine.languagetechnology.org.

 ### Intended Audience